aurrelhebert/warp10-extension-tuto/README.md

 ## The extension class -- TutorialExtension

 In the class TutorialExtension, only the method getFunctions needs to be overwritten.
-In this methos the user just have to declare the set of function to add when using this defined extension.
+In this method the user just have to declare the set of function to add when using this defined extension.
 The function have to be added inside a Map, that contains the function name, and the function instantiated.
+For example this map can be a class attribute and beiing instanciated in the extension constructor.

 ```
+  private final Map<String, Object> functions;

+  public TutorialExtension() {
+    this.functions = new HashMap<String, Object>();
+    this.functions.put("HELLOWARP10", new HELLOWARP10("HELLOWARP10"));
+  }

   public Map<String, Object> getFunctions() {
-  Map<String, Object> functions = new HashMap<String, Object>();
-  functions.put("HELLOWARP10", new HELLOWARP10("HELLOWARP10"));
-  return functions;
+    return this.functions;
   }
 ```

 ## Add this extension in a Warp10 plate-form